harvester/harvester/deploy/charts/harvester/README.md

 - Deploy a KubeVirt CRD resource to enable KubeVirt if needed, defaults to deploy.
 - Deploy a KubeVirt Containerized Data Importer(CDI) Operator if needed, defaults to deploy.
 - Deploy a CDI CRD resource to enable KubeVirt Containerized Data Importer(CDI) if needed, default to deploy.
-- Deploy a Minio as virtual machine image storage if needed, defaults to deploy.
 - Deploy the Harvester resources.
-- Longhorn as build-in storage management(enable by set `longhorn.enabled=true` in the helm install).
+- Deploy [Longhorn](https://longhorn.io) as the built-in storage management.
 - [Multus-CNI](https://github.com/intel/multus-cni) as default multi networks management solution(enable by set `multus.enabled=true` in the helm install).

 ### Prerequisites

 - Kubernetes 1.16+.
 - Helm 3.2+.
-- **Default** [StorageClass](https://v1-16.docs.kubernetes.io/docs/concepts/storage/storage-classes/) if the Longhorn in Harvester is disabled.

 ### Installing the Chart